The College of Liberal Arts and Sciences offers the following degrees at the baccalaureate level:

 - Students may complete the requirements for more than one emphasis area or concentration in a major or degree program but should be aware that they are not completing a second degree or major.
 The following example illustrates this point: A student who completes all requirements for both the traditional English option and the creative-writing option is earning one degree, either the B.A. in English or the B.G.S. in English.

 - Students may earn a B.A. or a B.G.S. with more than one major but not more than one B.A. or B.G.S. degree from the College.

 - Students normally may not earn a B.A. degree and a B.G.S. degree.
 Exceptions to this must be approved by the Committee on Undergraduate Studies and Advising (CUSA).
-Requests for exceptions should be discussed with the director of College Advising and Student Services.
+Requests for exceptions should be discussed with the director of College Undergraduate Academic Services.

 Double Degrees in the College and a Professional School

 Students who wish to work simultaneously for a degree from the College and a degree from one of the professional schools may do so, with the expectation that all general education requirements are met for both degrees.